Necoro/arch-log/README.md

 ## arch-log

-`arch-log` is a small program that displays the commit messages of Arch packages.
+`arch-log` is a small program that displays the commit messages or `PKGBUILD` of Arch packages.
 It queries both Arch's central repo and the AUR.

 It is available on AUR: https://aur.archlinux.org/packages/arch-log